Alfa Romeo recalls vehicles; cruise control can go haywire

-Fiat Chrysler is recalling more than 60,000 cars and SUVs worldwide because they can keep going on cruise control or accelerate even after a driver taps the brakes.
+Fiat Chrysler is warning owners of more than 60,000 Alfa Romeo cars and SUVs worldwide not to use the adaptive cruise control because it might not stop working even when a driver taps the brakes.

-The recall covers certain Alfa Romeo Giulia (JEWELL-e-uh) and Stelvio models from 2017 through 2019.
+The recall covers certain Giulia cars and Stelvio SUV models from 2017 through 2019.

 Continue Reading Below

-The company says a software error caused the problem, and it's advising people not to use the adaptive cruise control until it's repaired.
-The feature keeps moving vehicles a set distance from the cars in front of them.
+The company says a software error caused the problem, and the vehicles could even accelerate if the brakes are tapped.

+Adaptive cruise control is an advanced safety feature that keeps moving vehicles at a set distance from the cars in front of them.
+The problem is an example of how complex computerized safety devices can sometimes develop glitches.

-Fiat Chrysler says it's not aware of any crashes or injuries from the problem.
-Adaptive cruise control can still be turned off by stepping on the brakes for a longer time.
+Fiat Chrysler says the feature can be turned off by stepping on the brakes for a longer, sustained period of time.
+The company says it's not aware of any crashes or injuries from the problem, which was discovered during a test drive by an employee.

 Owners will be notified next month when they can schedule an update to the brake system software.